 For instructions on using Unity and Wwise with the Rift, see Rift Audio in the PC SDK Developer Guide.

 The Oculus Audio SDK provides free, easy-to-use spatializer plugins for engines and middleware including Unity.
-Our spatialization features support both Rift and mobile development.
+Our spatialization features support both Rift and Android development.

 Our ability to localize audio sources in three-dimensional space is a fundamental part of how we experience sound.
 Spatialization is the process of modifying sounds to make them localizable, so they seem to originate from distinct locations relative to the listener.
 It is a key part of creating presence in virtual reality games and applications.

 For a detailed discussion of audio spatialization and virtual reality audio, we recommend reviewing our Introduction to Virtual Reality Audio guide.

 Oculus Native Spatializer Plugin for Unity (ONSP)

 The Oculus Native Spatializer Plugin (ONSP) is an plugin for Unity that allows monophonic sound sources to be spatialized in 3D relative to the user’s head location.

 The ONSP is built on Unity’s Native Audio Plugin, which removes redundant spatialization logic and provides a first-party HRTF.

 The ONSP Audio SDK also supports early reflections and late reverberations using a simple ‘shoebox model,’ consisting of a virtual room centered around the listener’s head, with four parallel walls, a floor, and a ceiling at varying distances, each with its own distinct reflection coefficient.